IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 use previously by the failed IP router port and adds the new link to the LAG on the failure side.

    While the ROADM reconfiguration takes place, IP/MPLS traffic is using the reduced bandwidth of the IP link bundle, discarding lower priority traffic if required.

-    The original Bandwidth is recovered between the end routers after the back-up port has been reconfigured to reuse the existing WDM tunnel and the new link has been added to the LAG.
+Once back-up port has been reconfigured to reuse the existing WDM tunnel and the new link has been added to the LAG then original Bandwidth is recovered between the end routers.

-    > Note: in this LAG scenario let us assume that BFD is running at LAG level so that there is nothing triggered at MPLS level when one of the link members of the LAG fails.
+   Note: in this LAG scenario let assume that BFD is running at LAG level so that there is nothing triggered at MPLS level when one of the link member of the LAG fails.

-1. If there is no LAG then the scenario is not clear since an IP router port failure would automatically trigger (through BFD failure) a sub-50ms protection at MPLS level: FRR (MPLS RSVP-TE case) or TI-LFA (MPLS based SR-TE case) through a protection port.

-    At the same time, the MDSC, after checking that optical network connection is still fine, would trigger the reconfiguration of the back-up port of the IP router and of the muxponder to re-use the same WDM tunnel as the one used originally for the failed IP router port.

-    Once everything has been correctly configured, MDSC Global PCE could suggest to the operator to trigger a possible re-optimization of the back-up MPLS path to go back to the  MPLS primary path through the back-up port of the IP router and the original WDM tunnel, if overall cost, latency, etc. is improved.

-    However, in this scenario, there is a need for a protection port PLUS a back-up port in the IP router which does not lead to clear port savings.
+1. If there is no LAG then the scenario is not clear since a IP router port failure would automatically trigger (through BFD failure) first a sub-50ms protection at MPLS level :FRR (MPLS RSVP-TE case) or TI-LFA (MPLS based SR-TE case) through a protection port.
+At the same time MDSC, after checking that optical network connection is still fine, would trigger the reconfiguration of the back-up port of the IP router and of the muxponder to re-use the same WDM tunnel as the one used originally for the failed IP router port.
+Once everything has been correctly configured, MDSC Global PCE could suggest to the operator to trigger a possible re-optimization of the back-up MPLS path to go back to the  MPLS primary path through the back-up port of the IP router and the original WDM tunnel if overall cost, latency etc. is improved.
+However, in this scenario, there is a need for protection port PLUS back-up port in the IP router which does not lead to clear port savings.

 ## Muxponders {#muxponder}

 The setup of a client connectivity service between two transponders is relatively clear and its implementation simple.

-There is a one-to-one relationship between the transponder's client and trunk (or DWDM) port.
-The client port bit rate determines the trunk port bit rate which will also determines the Baud-rate, the modulation format, the FEC, etc.
+There is a one to one relationship between the transponder's client and trunk (or DWDM) port.
+The client port bitrate determines the trunk port bit rate which will also determine the Baud-rate, the modulation format, the FEC etc.

 The controller, when asked to set up a client connectivity service, needs to find a WDM tunnel suitable to comply the DWDM port parameters.

-The setup of a client connectivity service between two muxponders is different since there is a one-to-many relationship between the muxponder's trunk (or DWDM) port and client ports.
+The setup of a client connectivity service between two muxponders is different since there is a one to many relationship between the muxponder's trunk (or DWDM) port and client ports.
 For example, there might be a 100Gb/s trunk port shared by ten 10GE client ports.